GER-Space/Kerbal-Konstructs/README.md

 FAQ
 ---
+What about AlphaAsh?

+AlphaAsh resigned from KSP modding.
+He gave me the permission to continue the development of KerbalKontructs and the modifucation ditribution of his Art Assets.

+Old FAQ
+---

 Why not just contribute to KerbTown?

 KerbTown is very dead.
 If the original authors of that mod choose to continue it, I may pursue merging this fork back in.
 I probably won't.
 This will just keep going on its merry way.

 What about medsouz?

-This is a fork of his work and I consider medsouz a friend.
+This is a fork of his work and I(AlphaAsh) consider medsouz a friend.
 His involvement with this fork and my relationship with him and our collaboration or the future of it isn't something you need to worry about.

 Why should I use this instead of KerbTown?